sourcesnow/xpspl/README.md

 Currently the underlying structure for removal is in place.

-The problem that currently exists is keeping the engine self dependent so that it is still possible to extend the engine into its own space without conflicts.
+The problem that currently exists is keeping the processor self dependent so that it is still possible to extend the processor into its own space without conflicts.

 If you are interested in contributing to the recursion contact me through one of the support channels below.